EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

 1. On CL1, sign in as **ad\Administrator**.
 1. On CL4, sign in as **.\Administrator**.

+## Introduction

+Adatum wants to install a domain controller for the clients.ad.adatum.com domain at site VNet3, but the site is considered as insecure.
+For this reason, you will install a read-only domain controller at this site.
+The passwords for users and computers usually located at that site should replicate to the new domain controller.

+Some time later, Adatum discovers that the domain controller at VNet3 might me compromised.
+Therefore, you must delete the domain controller and reset the passwords of all accounts replicated to that domain controller.

 ## Exercises

 1. [Deploy a read-only domain controller](#exercise-1-deploy-a-read-only-domain-controller)